Skip to content

 • Failure: ERROR set, DONE clear → raise().

-• Clear: Writing 1 to DONE clears it.
-If both DONE and ERROR are now clear, lower() is called.
+• Clear: writing 1 to DONE clears it; if both DONE and ERROR are then clear, lower() is called (demo_dma_device.cpp:55).
+Writing 1 to ERROR clears that bit.

 cmake --build build --target demo_dma_device

-The integration test that exercises it is always built when tests are enabled:
+The integration test is built whenever tests are enabled:

 Source files